dgburr/H743ZI2-ethernet/README.md

 * `EthRxBlock` should be aligned on a 128K boundary
 * `EthDescriptorsBlock` should be aligned on a 1K boundary

-Assuming that the memory map is as I described above, add the following to `STM32H743ZITX_FLASH.ld`:
+Assuming that the memory map is as I described above, then add the following to `STM32H743ZITX_FLASH.ld`:

 ```
   .EthRxBlock (NOLOAD) :